hasanberkyur/airgapped-camera-nvr/README.md

 # Drop all forwarded packets from CAMERA_LAN to the home network
 sudo iptables -I FORWARD 1 -i wlan1 -o wlan0 -j DROP
 ```
-As later demonstrated in the [**Security Hardening & Verification**](#security-hardening--verification) section, the camera periodically attempts to send outbound traffic for various purposes. **(These packets are consistently dropped by the firewall before they can be forwarded beyond the Raspberry Pi, effectively enforcing the air-gapped design.)**
+As later demonstrated in the [**Security Hardening**](#security-hardening--verification) section, the camera periodically attempts to send outbound traffic for various purposes. **(These packets are consistently dropped by the firewall before they can be forwarded beyond the Raspberry Pi, effectively enforcing the air-gapped design.)**

 ## Secure Remote Access through VPN